elisa-laviolette/archeosync/docs/ARCHITECTURE.md

   - Temporary file management and cleanup
   - Coordinate system handling and WKT to GeoJSON conversion
   - Comprehensive test coverage for all raster processing operations
-- **Enhanced QField Service**: Integrated raster processing into QField project creation workflow
+- **Enhanced Project Creation Service**: Integrated raster processing into field project creation workflow
   - Automatic raster clipping before project packaging
   - Layer configuration to use clipped raster instead of original
   - Proper cleanup of temporary layers and files